 Students are introduced to practical skills and philosophies requisite to group teaching in the elementary music classroom.
 Work with classroom instruments, vocal production, and music listening are introduced, congruent with the Nova Scotia Music Curriculum.
-Prerequisite: MUSI 2106 with a minimum grade of C-.
+Prerequisite(s): Successful application into the Music Education stream.
+Corequisite(s): MUSI 3320.